Getting Started with the A111 Pulsed Radar Sensor

 This will run our modified distance-detector example application.
 For simplicity, it will show the distance of an object that is in front of the antennae.

 By placing an object in front of the sensor, the distance should vary based on what the A111 can detect.
-The application will continue running in the terminal window until CTRL + C is pressed.
+The application will continue running in the terminal window until the loop is finished.
+In this case, the example took 10 samples.
+Try adjusting the code to obtain more samples!

 Running Other Examples